hackclub/hackclub/workshops/nextjs_dashboard/README.md

 export default News
 ```

 Tip: want to explore what other data you can show about articles?
-This example also shows the image, but there's author, name of site, time, and lots more.
+This example also shows the image, but there’s author, name of site, time, and lots more.
 Inside `render()`, before `return`, add `console.log(news)`.
-Now right-click & "Inspect Element" in your browser, go to the "Console" section, and you can see a list of all the articles with all their fields displayed.
+Now right-click & “Inspect Element” in your browser, go to the “Console” section, and you can see a list of all the articles with all their fields displayed.
 Try adding more of these fields to your site.

 ## Keep going!

-Now it's your time to shine!
+Now it’s your time to shine!
 Keep playing around with the content, styling, add in more components, make it stunning.

 One nice addition is showing the day of the week.
 On `pages/index.js`, try this: